 Rara Lake Trek

 Rara Lake, often given the name 'queen of lakes' to justify its beauty, is one of the most fascinating, incredible trek which lies in the remote area of Karnali zone.
 Rara Lake is vastly gorgeous and unspoiled from the traffic of tourists.
 This off the beaten trek takes you to Rara National Park which is one of the finest parks in the world.
-Even though it is the smallest national park of Nepal, it boasts the largest lake in the country Rara Lake, which lies at a height of 2990 meter with an area of 10.8 square kilometer and also its exquisite landscape different from the rest of Nepal.
-The route is very much off the beaten track and affords glimpses of cultures and scenery different from the rest of the Nepal.
-In the winter, we can often find snow on the ridge surrounding the lake and in the autumn season trekkers are rewarded with a profusion of alpine flowers.
+Even though it is the smallest national park of Nepal, it boasts the largest lake in the country Rara Lake, which lies at a height of 2990 meter with an area of 10.8 square kilometers and also its exquisite landscape different from the rest of Nepal.
+The route is very much off the beaten track and affords glimpses of cultures and scenery different from the rest of Nepal.
+In the winter, we can often find snow on the ridge surrounding the lake and in the autumn season, trekkers are rewarded with a profusion of alpine flowers.
 The park is also one of the best places in Nepal to see the wildlife, namely, Musk Deer, Leopards, Himalayan Black Bear, and the rare Red Panda, which are all native.

 Milkhe Danda Trekking